 Used on Many 1967 - 1979 GM Cars & Pickups

 Used on Many 1971/Up Full Size & 1977/Up Mid Size GM Cars

 Since the introduction of Chinese-built reproduction brake boosters, there's been debate about whether to restore your original booster or buy one of the millions of reproductions available to GM Muscle Car owners

 Some complain reproduction boosters are easy to spot on your beautifully-restored GM car.
 One telltale sign is the triangular-shaped impressions.
-The originals have much sharper lines than the reproductions.
+The originals have much smoother contours whereas the lines on the reproductions are sharper.
 (See photo at right.)
 In addition, the Delco Moraine stamps don't match the originals.

 Another complaint is that reproductions tend to have a high failure rate.
 Some owners have gone through several repro boosters trying to find one that works, and since vendors don't usually offer warranties on them, they're out the expense each time.
 In contrast, restored boosters almost never come back to Brake Boosters because they work!